19.Laptop Bed Esm W900

 Fedora Release Schedule

 Fedora creates two major OS releases every year, aiming for the fourth Tuesday in April and October.
-The latest version of Fedora is Fedora 40.
+Each release is supported for approximately 13 months

 How Can I Upgrade Debian & Update Packages?